|Lau'er Muro Ghonto|

 Today he dropped by with six big heads.
 So I'm all set for the next month.
 Can't believe I don't have to go to the Asian store and pay for my next fish head.
 These heads are so fresh which I could tell by the bright red color of the gills.
 It took me a fair amount of time to clean the heads, discarding the mouth, fins and gills.

 Fish head or muro in Bengali is prepared with a number of different vegetables, such as spinach, potatoes, eggplant, cabbage and even in pilaf with cauliflower.
 Bottle gourd (chayote squash is a good substitute) also pairs well with them, so I spent this afternoon making Lau'er Muro Ghonto.
-Regardless of how big the squash is, it amounts to practically nothing once it is cooked and it releases its juices, so use 2 bottle gourds or 5 chayote squash, if necessary.
+Regardless of how big the squash is, it amounts to practically nothing once it's cooked and releases its juices, so use 2 bottle gourds or 5 chayote squash, if necessary.

 |Salmon Maacher Jhaal|

 When I was living in California, my aunt and I met a family from Burma and Mr. Fenton also loved to fish.
 His favorite fishing spot was Puddingstone Reservoir and he would return home with loads of blue gill which he would drop off at my place to clean.
 Blue gill tastes a lot like climbing perch (Bengalis call it koi maach).
 The taste of fresh caught fish just can't be beat.

 Here in Michigan, Hubby has re-connected with a friend from work who has been fishing since he was a young boy.
 He goes fishing in the St. Clair river and showed me a picture of the salmon he caught a couple of days before.
 His question was whether we'd like some fresh salmon or smoked, so I asked for a little of both.
 The smoked salmon was outstanding and I marvelled at how well he had cleaned the fish.
 There was not a scale in sight and believe me, they were miniscule.